At Sewataro, children leave behind flickering screens and frantic schedules to swim, play, and create together in woods, meadows, fields and ponds.

 Camp is our one focus

-Our day camp season is ten weeks long and we use the rest of the year to plan for the upcoming season.
+Our day camp season is nine weeks long and we use the rest of the year to plan for the upcoming season.
 Camp is our one and only focus.
 We are committed to excellence and improvement each year, pouring over your survey feedback and meticulously reviewing the previous season to make adjustments to our program, while still maintaining the integrity of our core values.

 Each year, the bar is raised.
 Somehow…its amazing!